top of page

 National Trails Day is an occasion for outdoor enthusiasts of all kinds to celebrate and preserve the beauty of our nation's trails.
 Observing this day can vary greatly among different user groups, each bringing their own unique perspective and contributions to the table.
 Among these groups, equestrian trail riders stand out for their historical and ongoing commitment to trail advocacy.

-Having faced many challenges over the years, equestrian trail riders have repeatedly found themselves at the forefront of battles to preserve existing trails; opportunities to create new bridle trails are rare.
-And, due to changes in land use policies, pressure to include other user groups and disinformation about horses in natural areas. equestrians have experienced significant loss of trail that started in the 1970’s.
-Despite these setbacks, equestrian trail riders have demonstrated an enduring, unwavering dedication to safeguarding inclusion.
-Equestrian trail riders are known for their substantial contributions through volunteering and funding.
+There have been many challenges over the years for equestrian trail riders.
+They have repeatedly found themselves at the forefront of battles to preserve existing trails and opportunities to create new bridle trails are rare.
+Due to changes in land use policies, pressure to include other user groups and disinformation about horses in natural areas, equestrians have experienced significant loss of trail that began in the 1970’s.
+Despite these setbacks, equestrian trail riders have demonstrated an enduring and unwavering dedication to safeguarding inclusion and are known for their substantial contributions through volunteering and funding.
 These efforts not only benefit the equestrian community but also enhance overall trail experiences.
-By working collaboratively with land managers and other stakeholders, equestrian trail riders in many regions have played a vital role in ensuring trail accessibility.
+By working collaboratively with land managers and other stakeholders, trail riders in many regions have played a vital role in maintaining trail accessibility.

-Within public agencies there are sometimes advocates on staff who play a significant role in preserving and maintaining bridle trails.
-Although they are uncommon, these dedicated individuals possess a deep understanding of the unique needs and challenges faced by horse trail users.
-Their expertise ensures that the specific requirements for safety, accessibility, and environmental sustainability are met, creating a harmonious coexistence between natural areas and recreational activities.
-Their steady and knowledgeable presence is commonly instrumental in preventing changes that could adversely affect bridle trail users.
-They actively engage in policy discussions, offer valuable insights during planning phases, participate in labor intensive trail maintenance, oversee volunteers, and often serve as a liaison between the equestrian community and public agencies.
-Their efforts help to safeguard the interests of horse riders by advocating for trail designs that accommodate horses and riders safely, ensuring that trails remain open, well-maintained, and mitigate any potential conflicts with other trail users.
+Often overlooked are the rare advocates within public agencies who possess a deep understanding of the unique needs and challenges faced by equestrians.
+Their steady and knowledgeable presence can be instrumental in preventing changes that could adversely affect bridle trail users.
+They can actively engage in policy discussions, offer valuable insights during planning phases, participate in labor intensive trail maintenance, oversee volunteers, and often serve as a liaison between the equestrian community and public agencies.
+Their efforts can help safeguard the interests of horse riders by advocating for trail designs that accommodate horses and riders safely, making certain that trails remain open, are well-maintained, and any potential conflicts with other trail users are mitigated.

-Celebrate volunteers.
+2. Recognize volunteers.
 Many advocacy groups are forty to fifty years strong with committed volunteers who have been supportive for just as long.
 Volunteers may act alone, or they may be affiliated with an organized club/group.
-Volunteers may opt to stay strictly within their organization's hierarchy, venture out to labor on the trails, or both; every role is meaningful.
+Volunteers may opt to work strictly within their organization's hierarchy, or they may not have an affiliation and venture out alone to labor on the trails - every role is meaningful.

-Celebrate current inclusion opportunities because that means someone inside the public agency is supporting equestrian use.
+3. Appreciate and protect current inclusion opportunities because this means someone inside the public agency is supporting equestrian use.

-Celebrate the park trails where volunteerism is optional because this allows riders more free time to ride and enjoy the trails!
-Afterall, don’t equestrians have enough upkeep responsibilities?
+4. Celebrate bridle trails where volunteerism is optional.
+This allows riders more free time to ride and enjoy the trails!
+Afterall, don’t equestrians have enough time invested in horse and farm upkeep responsibilities?

-Celebrate parks (and staff) who prioritize horse trail maintenance and safety because both help shape positive trail experiences and sustainable trail use.
+6. Celebrate parks (and staff) who prioritize horse trail maintenance and safety - both help create positive trail experiences and sustainable trail use.